 At what age does child support stop?

-Child support payments don’t usually roll over into maintenance; an application must be made before the child turns 18 and can be made by either the parent or the child themselves.
+Child support payments don’t usually roll over into maintenance.
+An application must be made before the child turns 18, and can be made by either the parent or the child themselves.
 The amount of child maintenance payable depends on several factors, including:

 1. The necessary expenses of the child.

-If a child under 18 gets married or enters into a de facto relationship, they are also no longer eligible for child support.
+If a child under 18 gets married or enters into a de facto relationship, they are no longer eligible for child support.

 Which children are eligible for child support?